 Round Is a Tortilla: A Book of Shapes by Roseanne Greenfield Thong illustrated by John Parra

-“Round are sombreros.
-Round is the moon.
-Round are the trumpets that blare out a tune” begins this colorful Latin-flavored shape book.
-As we journey through the day, we find the shapes all around us.
+As we journey through the day, we notice shapes all around us.
 “Triangles are crunchy chips for guacamole and other dips.”
 I absolutely love this book.
 I’m so glad to see a book of shapes that stands out from the crowd and celebrates Latin culture.
 “Stars for parties, stars for light, lining streets with colors bright.
 There are so many shapes wherever you go.
 How many more shapes do you know?”

 Abuelo by Arthur Dorros, illustrated by Raul Colon